Table of Contents

 What this category does not cover

-These platforms aren't meant for Kubernetes conformance testing or validating core components like the scheduler or API server.
+These platforms are not meant for Kubernetes conformance testing or validating core components like the scheduler or API server.
 That said, many teams do use them for broader infrastructure validation.
 The primary focus is running real tests for real applications.

 These tools create Kubernetes environments for testing or development, whether lightweight local clusters or full ephemeral environments.
 Teams often mistake them for testing frameworks because tests run inside the environments they spin up.